sidneys/notificationcenter-settings-macos/README.md

 ## <a name="under-the-hood"></a>Under the hood

-The module parses the default Sqlite3 database file for the **com.apple.notificationcente**.
+The module parses the default Sqlite3 .db database for **com.apple.notificationcenter**.
 The contained bit flags for each application identifier contain its current settings.